noeticpenguin/ngForce/README.md

 ```

 ### Constant - resourceUrl
-If you wish to load templates from within a static resource then you can use the 'resourceUrl' property to get the full path to the templates folder.
+If you wish to load templates from within a static resource then you can use the 'ngForceConfig.resourceUrl' constant to get the full path to the templates folder.

 #### Example usage
 This is an example of how to use the 'resourceUrl' property.